Judiciary of Vermont: Probate courts

 Probate Courts deal with probate, wills and testamentary trusts, adoptions, guardianship, emancipation of minors, uniform gifts to minors, and name changes.
 There are 18 Probate Court judges, elected for four-year terms; Probate Court judges need not be attorneys.
 The clerk of the probate court is appointed.
 A typical salary for the judge is $51,542.40.
 A typical salary for the clerk is $30,721.60.

-Vermont Environmental Court

-The Vermont Environmental Court is a specialized court dealing with environmental law.
-The Court hears appeals from municipal boards and commissions and appeals from Act 250 decisions as well as cases from the Agency of Natural Resources, Natural Resource Board, and municipal enforcement.
-There are two Environmental Court judges on the court, which is based in Barre.